Marcos-OLiveiraVO/Virtual-Shop-System./README.md

 ## :books: Features
-- Product creation
+- Product creation.
-- Update the product
+- Update the product.
 - Delete the product
 - Search by ID
 - Creation of user account